brave-intl/bat-native-usermodel/README.md

 ## Limitations

 - BAT Native User Model should be run in a single thread in a subprocess.
-- Log probabilities are encoded as negative numbers, future revisions may omit the minus-sign
 - Consider implementing Porter Stemmer in C++